mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
-- [Pigeons are still (sometimes) faster than your internet](https://www.washingtonpost.com/technology/2023/11/10/pigeons-are-faster-than-your-internet/) - Internet speeds have come a long way since the days of the dial-up modem, but sometimes you can’t beat the millennia-old method of carrier pigeon.

 - [BashPitfalls - Greg's Wiki](https://mywiki.wooledge.org/BashPitfalls#for_f_in_.24.28ls_.2A.mp3.29)

 - [Floating Point Math](https://0.30000000000000004.com/)